MislavJaksic/Real-Estate-Valuator/Docs/README.md

 ### Problem

-In Croatia, real estate evaluation is expensive, takes a long time and is based on data hidden in a database unavailable to the public.
+In Croatia, real estate valuation is expensive, takes a long time and is based on data hidden in a database unavailable to the public.

 ### Requirements and functionalities